Dr.Fone - System Repair (iOS)

 tap on software update

-7. Update the iPad via iTunes
+Fix 7: Update Your iPad via iTunes or Finder

 tap on the update button